 What is the Mesothelioma Latency Period?

 Latency period is the time between exposure to something that can cause disease, like asbestos, and presentation of symptoms in patients.
 For mesothelioma specifically, there is a long latency period, which is directly related to the poor prognosis that is typical of the disease.
-Most mesothelioma patients experience at least a 20-year latency period, though there have been reports of mesothelioma developing between 10 and 70 years after initial asbestos exposure.
+Most mesothelioma patients experience at least a 20-year latency period before recognizing mesothelioma signs.
+However, there have been reports of mesothelioma developing between 10 and 70 years after initial asbestos exposure.

 Factors that Impact Mesothelioma Latency Period

 There are various factors that impact the latent period a patient may experience after exposure.
 Risk factors include age when first exposed, exposure level and gender, among others.
 Each of these factors contribute to the length of time before symptom manifestation, as well as the severity of the mesothelioma risk.

 Duration and Concentration of Asbestos Exposure

 The duration and concentration of asbestos exposure, commonly referred to as the dose response, are believed to be two of the main factors impacting the latency period of mesothelioma.
 According to a 2014 study, latency period and exposure duration are inversely related.
 If exposure occurs over a long period of time, the more likely it is that mesothelioma will develop sooner than average.
 Similarly, the more concentrated the asbestos fibers are when a person is exposed, the shorter their latency period tends to be.
 Exposure in poorly ventilated and enclosed areas create the most high-risk situations.